skimicrobe/GutNetMining/README.md

 ### Main workflow
 ![Overview](https://github.com/skimicrobe/GutNetMining/blob/main/Overviewpipeline.png)

+## Getting Started
+This is an example of how our pipeline can be used.

 ### How to construct the species co-occurrence network
 We mainly utilize the R package called 'cooccur' to create the co-occurrence network.
 More details to this package: _['cooccur'](https://www.jstatsoft.org/article/view/v069c02)_.
 _Note: We will construct the co-occurrence network using 'cooccur' function.
 Input data must be presence/absence matrix.
 Abundance values greater than zero are considered "present"._